benresonance-star/Task-Checker/specification.md

 - **Timer Protection**:
   - **Grace Period**: 3-second local timestamp check in `onSnapshot` to ignore incoming cloud data immediately after a local toggle.
   - **Heartbeat**: 10-second background push to Firestore for any task where `timerIsRunning === true`.
-- **Rank-Aware Sidebar**: The top-most uncompleted task in the sidebar is the **Executive Task**, featuring full timer controls and a completion footer.
-Subsequent selected tasks enter **Review Mode**, a streamlined view that removes play/pause and the "TASK DONE?" footer, moving management icons (Trash) into the primary utility row for compactness.
+- **Rank-Aware Sidebar**: The top-most uncompleted task in the sidebar is the **Executive Task**, featuring full functional timer controls and a completion footer.
+Subsequent selected tasks enter **Management Mode**, a streamlined view that replaces active timer controls with a standalone **Duration Input** for planning, and moves management icons (Trash) into the primary utility row for compactness.
 - **Top-Driven Playlist Model**: The `activeFocus` state is automatically synchronized with the first uncompleted item in the `actionSet`.
 Drag-and-drop reordering is the primary method for changing focus.
 - **Persistent Session Ledger**: Completed tasks remain in the `actionSet` with a `completedAt` timestamp and `completed: true` status.
 They are displayed in the **Winning Ledger** section with victory-themed styling.
 - **Mirror Staging**: The Home Planner's Staging slots are a stationary 3-item window into the sidebar's top items, visually reflecting the current focus wherever it sits in that trio.